pramnora/qb64/cryptography/ascii/README.md

 So, it was that they had to invent a standard way
 of getting computers to be able to communicate with one together;
-hence, they went and invented ASCII code...which is what nearly all computers speak;
+hence, they went and invented **ASCII** code...which is what nearly all computers speak, now-a-days;
-and, this means if I send a message to a computer than is located on the other side of the world;
+and, this means if I were to try sending a message over the computer to be received by another computer that happens to be located on the other side of the world;
-providing that message uses ASCII to communicate with...;
+providing that message text was **ASCII** text encoded;
-and, the receiving computer application understands how to read/interpret ASCII;
+and, also, the receiving computer application understands how to read/interpret **ASCII** codes;
 then, there should be no problems at all when communicating.

+## SOME IMPORTANT POINTS WORTHWHILE NOTING...

+- ASCII character codes extend going from: 0-256.
+- ASCII character codes: 65-90...do represent capital letters: A-Z
+- ASCII character codes: 96-127...do represent lower case letterss: a-z
+- ASCII character codes: 48-57...do represent numbers: 0-9

+- As well as, **ASCII**, there are other highly popular encoding schemes such as: **UTF-8**;
+  which is very widely use for *international* communicating using multiple different languages, as well as, English.

 ### LINKS...